 I often write blog posts with large walls of text, rarely adding images to the words that I post to these pages, and I think that’s a mistake.
 A meaningful image can draw the eye, capture the imagination, and often explain more in a single glance than hours of reading and reflection; there is value to good blog images.

 Imagine if Babe Ruth kept a blog during his days of home runs and hotdogs, shattering hitting records and showing a larger than life personality.
 Babe Ruth was one of the greatest pitchers of his time, and then one of the greatest hitters, and when someone excels at a sport, they’re often referred to as “the Babe Ruth of __________.”

 Baseball can be broken down into moments of drama, to individual confrontations, such as a pitcher and batter facing off against each other.
 The pitcher striving to push or sneak or cajole a ball past the hitter, and the batter attempting to impose his will with the bat on the ball.
 Ruth was an incredible talent, and a single look at his eyes can give you a sense of how he intimidated the strikeout artists of his era.
-Blogging about Ruth deserves blog images that captures his expressions
+Blogging about Ruth deserves blog images that capture his expressions

 If Babe Ruth had a blog, you’d want to see pictures.
 Images of the stadiums he conquered, the outfield bleachers with fans chasing down his home runs, the players who shared his exploits, and the players who were victims of his hits.